christabely/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

      echo "Result is $result"
      ```

-Remember that different shells may have slight variations in syntax and available features for arithmetic operations.
-The methods mentioned above are commonly used in Bash, which is one of the most widely used Unix-like shells.
-Depending on your specific shell and requirements, you may need to adjust the syntax accordingly.

 # The Alias Command

 In Unix-like systems, you can create, list, and temporarily disable aliases using shell commands.
 Here's how to do each of these actions: